petabyt/crypticos/README.md

 The small interpreter is currently ~200 bytes.
 The full bootable IDLE is ~250 bytes.

+## CrypticASM (CASM)
+The main language for CrypticOS internals and applications.
+You can find
+an online emulator and assembler here: https://pufflegamerz.github.io/CrypticDK/www/

+If you wish to write CASM with a modern text editor, use casm.yaml with the Micro editor.

 ## Building
 ### 256 byte OS